We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 When you remember the person, you feel love and compassion toward them, and there is no anger, bitterness, or resentment.

-it is a grand success, and you are truly blessed.
+you are truly blessed.

 Source: A paraphrase of a sermon presented by a preacher.